micolous/shittypack/README.md

 ## Results ##

+Benefits are stated in the percentage of the size of the original uncompressed data vs. the shitty-packed data.

+As a result, lower percentages mean that shittypack was able to make big improvements, and indicates cities with poor quality data sources.

+Conversely, higher percentages mean that shittypack was not able to make big improvements, and may indicate cities with good quality data sources.
+Or that they have issues which shittypack doesn't know how to sort out just yet.

+Values above 100% mean that shittypack actually made the size of the data bigger, and had a negative impact.

-### TfNSW "full Greater Sydney data", 2015-01-04. ###
+### TfNSW "full Greater Sydney data", 2015-01-04 ###

-Transport for NSW is large dataset, and an example of a really bad feed (as it is converted from TransXchange), so sees significant improvements after being shittypacked.
+Transport for NSW is large dataset, and an example of a really bad feed (as it is converted from TransXchange), so sees significant improvements after being shitty-packed.

+Percentage of original size: 39%

 #### Source data ####